marmelroy/PeekPop/README.md

     }
 ```

 PeekPopPreviewingDelegate requires two simple functions.

-Return a view controller to present for peeking purposes with:
+You will need to tell it what view controller to present for peeking purposes with:
 ```swift
     func previewingContext(previewingContext: PreviewingContext, viewControllerForLocation location: CGPoint) -> UIViewController?
 ```

-Commit the preview view controller at the end of the transition with:
+.. and you will need to tell it how to commit the preview view controller at the end of the transition with:
 ```swift
     func previewingContext(previewingContext: PreviewingContext, commitViewController viewControllerToCommit: UIViewController)
 ```